AdobeDocs/analytics-platform.en/help/data-mirror/model-based.md

    1. Select **[!UICONTROL Add datasets]**.
 1. Select **[!UICONTROL Save]**.

-After you create a [connection](/help/connections/overview.md), you can perform various management tasks, such as [selecting and combining datasets](/help/connections/combined-dataset.md), [checking the status of a connection's datasets and the status of data ingestion](/help/connections/manage-connections.md), and more.
+After you create a [connection](/help/connections/overview.md), you can perform various management tasks.
+Such as [selecting and combining datasets](/help/connections/combined-dataset.md), [checking the status of a connection's datasets and the status of data ingestion](/help/connections/manage-connections.md), and more.

 ## Set up a data view